How to Install Paperless-NGX on a Synology NAS with Docker

 CAUTION

 Please note that this blog post was originally written in German and has been translated for your convenience.
 Although every effort has been made to ensure accuracy, there may be translation errors.
-I apologize for any discrepancies or misunderstandings that may result from the translation and I am grateful for any corrections in the comments or via email.
+I apologize for any discrepancies or misunderstandings that may result from the translation, and I am grateful for any corrections in the comments or via email.

 Introduction to Paperless-ngx Document Management